Prof. Mimi Ou Yang Chiu Mei – The Jade Lady

 In 2015, she was the first scholar to be awarded the “Lifetime Achievement Award” by Jewellery News Asia and the “Outstanding Achievement Award” by the Hong Kong Jewellery and Jade Manufacturers Association.

 In 2018, the 40th anniversary of China’s reform and opening, she was presented with a “Meritorious Person Award” by the Gems & Jewelry Trade Association of China, an award for making significant contributions to the China gems and jewelry industry.
-In 2000, she was awarded a Visiting Professorship at the China University of Geosciences in Wuhan.

 As a professional gemologist and Fei Cui Jade educator, Prof. Mimi has been an educator for more than 60 years.
 She started teaching at the Department of Geology of Beijing University, followed by the Department of Geography and Geology at the University of Hong Kong, with continuing education courses at the University of Hong Kong and Hong Kong Baptist University.